 The ELT is responsible for managing the composition, resource allocation, and strategic direction of Chevron's portfolio to achieve Chevron's objectives.
-The ELT focuses on performance improvement by understanding current performance and business drivers, and assessing the progress and status of key corporate initiatives, like our climate and energy-transition strategy (see pages 12-31).
+The ELT focuses on performance improvement by understanding current performance and business drivers and assessing the progress and status of key corporate initiatives, like the development of our New Energies business lines (see pages 50-53) to take advantage of energy-transition opportunities.
 The ELT also oversees the ERM process (see page 9), which addresses climate change-related risks.
 At its monthly meetings, the ELT receives briefings from Chevron's subject matter experts on topics such as energy transition and climate change, geopolitical risk, innovation and technology, the policy landscape, and market conditions.
-For example, in 2020, the ELT received briefings and provided guidance on energy-transition strategies; peer activities; enterprise-wide optimization and funding of carbon-reduction projects; performance on and updates to metrics; technology and innovation; policy; and future energy opportunities.
+For example, the ELT receives briefings and provided guidance on energy-transition strategies; peer activities; enterprisewide optimization and funding of carbon-reduction projects; performance on and updates to metrics; technology and innovation; policy; and future energy opportunities.
 The ELT also consults outside experts to discuss energy transition and climate change issues.
 In addition to these topical discussions, the ELT reviews carbon-price forecasts, which are incorporated into all business units' business plans and, as appropriate, into their carbon management plans (see page 30).